Reviews

 This is something to keep in mind when you start the sign-up process with the air-dried dog food brand.

 We typically pay around $140 a month for Copper and Skye.
-As I mentioned above, Sundays offer the best value of nearly all the dog food brands that we’ve reviewed over the years.
+As I mentioned above, Sundays offers good value compared to many of the dog food brands that we’ve reviewed over the years.
 Only UnKibble comes close!

 No customized scooper